beedrill/gym_trafficlight/README.md

   env_rush_hours = gym.make('TrafficLight-Lust12408-rush-hour-v0') #this has 8 a.m. car arrival rate
   env_regular = gym.make('TrafficLight-Lust12408-regular-time-v0') #this has 14 a.m. car arrival rate
 ```

+# Examples with OpenAI Baselines
+You can refer in the examples folder the __run_env.py__ code for running the env using baselines algorithms.
+The runner is a customized version of the original baselines runner and can be similarly run.

+## Change Env Parameters
+One can change parameters by directly passing it:

+`python3 run_env.py --alg=a2c --penetration_rate=0.5`

+The arg `--parameter_rate=0.5` will be directly passed to the env constructor.
+The parameter updating is done through a wrapper.

 ## Training
 an example of running a2c from baselines can be found in __gym_trafficlight/examples/run_env.py__: